mysteriouspants/mysteriouspants.com/_posts/2016-07-18-deploying-phoenix.md

 *This page is something of a living blog post, and it does get updated from time to time.
-I suggest you look at the [file's history][gitlog0] if you need to know how fresh/stale this guide is.*.
+I suggest you look at the [file's history][gitlog0] if you need to know how fresh/stale this guide is.*

 Well 314, it has been a while, has it not?
 I have recently completed a bit of an adventure (or completed the adventure nearly enough to share,